a-wallen/google_cloudevents_dart/README.md

 1. How To Use Google Cloud Events (Triggers and Recievers of Cloud Events in Google Cloud Platform): [Event Driven Architectures With Eventarc](https://cloud.google.com/datastore/docs/eventarc) and [Eventarc Overview](https://cloud.google.com/eventarc/docs/overview).
 One way that Google makes it easier to register triggers and recievers for Cloud Events in Google Cloud Platform (GCP).
 1. [How To Deploy An Eventarc Reciever Service To Cloud Run](https://cloud.google.com/eventarc/docs/run/create-trigger-storage-gcloud).
 For now the easiest way to write a reciever in Dart looks like Cloud Run.

-## Examples

-Find more examples in the `examples` directory of this package, demonstrating various use cases and features.

-## Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## License

 This SDK is released under the [MIT License](LICENSE).